fdeblasio/pokeemerald-expansion/notes.md

 - Once more changes are made, consolidate commits on develop branch again

 ### Pokémon
-- The events in Sootopolis should set the seen flag for the trio
 - Eventually remove RSE and/or BDSP teachable moves?
 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?
 - For Egg Groups that share names with types, give moves of that type to Pokémon not of that type in the egg group